aireuhl/i_e/analysis.md

     from 1865 (Treaty with the Apache, Cheyenne and Arapaho, Treaty with the Cheyenne and Arapaho) have a total of 20 common signatories.
 This isn''t much of a surprise as two of the three tribes across the two documents are the same, so there was a high-likelihood that we''d find connections between them from the outset.
-Some more surprisingly, the Treaty with the Wyandot (1785) and the Treaty with the Six Nations (1784) have five signatories in common.
+Somewhat more surprisingly, the Treaty with the Wyandot (1785) and the Treaty with the Six Nations (1784) have five signatories in common.
 Each of the common signatories belongs to a representative of the United States government.
-This means that elected officials and government employees of the era commonly worked with multiple tribes and nations to construct treaty documents and redefine where the United States began and ended. <br><br>Future instantiations of this project would better from a broader data set.
-Imagine what connects might exist if we were able to build a network analysis of 200 or 300 treaties?
-What would that reveal about the relationships and rights present within them? '
+This means that elected officials and government employees of the era commonly worked with multiple tribes and indigenous nations to construct treaty documents and redefine where the United States began and ended. <br><br>Future instantiations of this project would benefit from a broader data set.
+Imagine what connections might exist if we were able to build a network analysis of 200 or 300 treaties?
+What would that reveal about the relationships and rights present within them? <br><br>Even further, how could these networks be visualized if we paired this information with the accompanying geocoordinates?
+Would we learn new things about how these treaties potentially impact cartography or how cartography impacted the treaties? '
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/12/09/netviz_one.png"